SunDoge/simdjson-rust/README.md

 This crate currently uses `simdjson 3.2.3`.
 You can have a try and give feedback.

+If you

+- find certain APIs are missing
+- encounter memory errors
+- experience performance degradation

+Please submit an issue.

 ## Usage

 Add this to your `Cargo.toml`